바로가기 메뉴

 • · Only undergraduate/graduate students enrolled in accredited higher education institutions located overseas are eligible to participate and those who have submitted a valid English version of their Certificate of Enrollment will be considered.
 Students will be notified of their acceptance or rejection prior to the commencement of the program.

-• · Global Virtual School consists of KHU credit-bearing courses.
+• · The Global Virtual School consists of KHU credit-bearing courses.
 However, your home institution may or may not accept them as credits towards your degree.
 Consult with your home institution about credit questions.